 After you have fully healed, we will begin the process of creating your permanent replacement teeth.
 We remove your temporary teeth and place the abutments.
 We then take impressions of your mouth, which are sent to a lab, where your teeth are then designed and created.
 This can take up to two weeks, so you will wear the temporary teeth while you wait.
 When they are finished, we will affix them permanently in place with screws.

-If you are missing teeth, call University Periodontal Associates today at (832) 975-0990 to find out if dental implants are right for you.
+If you are missing teeth, call University Periodontal Associates in Houston at (832) 975-0990 to find out if dental implants are right for you.

 More Dental Implant Videos